finspresso/finspresso/inflation/README.md

 ![lik_screenshot](images/lik_screenshot2.png)

-## Running the visualization via webbrowser
+### Running LIK weight the visualization via webbrowser

 To run the visualization GUI from which you can see the weights per year respectively the evolution of each category over period from 2000 to 2022 , open file with webbrowser:
 `html/lik.html`